Skyline College President’s Council 2013-2014

 In addition to the Daly City Council, Canepa has served on several San Mateo County regional boards dealing with transportation, housing, homelessness and infrastructure.
 Specifically, he has served on C/CAG (City/ County Association of Governments San Mateo County), HEART of San Mateo County (Housing and Endowment and Regional Trust), HOPE of San Mateo County (Housing our People Effectively), and the Grand Boulevard Initiative.
 He also sits on the North San Mateo County Sanitation District as a Board of Director.

-Previously, he worked for both houses of the California Legislature, working for California State Senator Leland Yee, the district representative for North San Mateo County.
+Previously, he worked for both houses of the California Legislature.

 Canepa earned a degree from the University of San Francisco.
 He lives in Daly City with his wife Ana. (top)